 Records within the repository will endeavour to include a link to the publisher's site, wherever possible, for your referral to the published version.

 If you believe copyright work that is available on this site constitutes copyright infringement or a breach of agreed licence or contract please use the <Notification of Infringement Form>.
 This form is designed for you to provide sufficient information for our investigation and response.

 It is common for journal publishers to routinely ask authors to assign copyright to the publisher.
 However many publishers also allow authors to retain the right to self-archive a copy of the author's post-print version in their institutional repository.
 Details relating to this information can usually be found on the journal's website as information for authors/contributors.

 The SHERPA/RoMEO web site provides a list of a range of publisher policies.

 It's a good idea to check the conditions of a publisher's contract before you sign it.

-Several websites including SPARC (The Scholarly Publishing and Academic Resources Coalition) and the Science Commons can help you with wording to add to the contract, allowing you to put your work into a repository, rather than assigning it in full to the publisher.
+Several websites including SPARC (The Scholarly Publishing and Academic Resources Coalition) and the Science Commons can help you with wording to add to the contract, allowing you to also put your work into a repository, rather than assigning all rights in full to the publisher.